fvena/vite-plugin-i18n-resources/README.md

 }
 ```

-### Import translation message and set them to your vue-i18n instance
+**2. Import translation message and set them to your vue-i18n instance**

 ```js
 import { createI18n } from "vue-i18n";